thorian93/ansible-role-influxdb/README.md

 It's part of the [Manala Ansible stack](http://www.manala.io) but can be used as a stand alone component.

-Thorian93: I modified the role to manage the package source itself, rathe than depending on another role.
+Thorian93: I modified the role to manage the package source itself, rather than depending on another role.

 ## Requirements